yoyoberenguer/EPROM/README.md

 The advantage of the LT1073CN is the operating voltage range provided from 1V to 30V, the low battery feature detection and the output current limiting.

+This chip works with a wide range of batteries voltage sources such as 1.5V AA alkaline or lithium battery composing a source voltage within 1.5 - 5.5v.
+In our case, The DC to DC step up converter will be used with a +5V source voltage delivering a voltage arround 13V with a maximum current of 130mA.

 The DC to DC converter we be exclusively used for the device programming mode.
 It will supply a steady DC voltage (VPP) range 12.75v ±0.25v to set the EPROM is programming mode.
 During the programming mode the data bus Q0 - Q7 is placed in DATA IN mode